Temple Mount

 The Second Temple, constructed under Zerubbabel in 516 BCE, was later renovated by King Herod and destroyed by the Roman Empire in 70 CE.
-Orthodox Judaism maintains it is here that the third and final Temple will be built when the Messiah comes.
+Judaism maintains it is here that the third and final Temple will be built when the Messiah comes.

 Jews face the Temple Mount during prayer.
 Jewish attitudes towards entering the site vary.
 Due to its extreme sanctity, many Jews will not walk on the Mount itself to avoid unintentionally entering the area where the Holy of Holies stood, since, according to rabbinical law, there is still some aspect of the divine presence at the site.

-The Al-Aqsa mosque compound atop the site is the second oldest mosque in Islam, and one of the three Sacred Mosques, the holiest sites in Islam; it is revered as "the Noble Sanctuary".
+In Islam, the Mount is believed to be the second mosque mentioned by the Quran and one of the three Sacred Mosques, the holiest sites in Islam; it is revered as "the Noble Sanctuary".
 Its courtyard (sahn) can host more than 400,000 worshippers, making it one of the largest mosques in the world.

 For Sunni and Shia Muslims alike, it ranks as the third holiest site in Islam.
 The plaza includes the location regarded as where Muhammad ascended bodily into heaven, and served as the initial qibla, the direction Muslims turn towards when praying.
 As in Judaism, Muslims also associate the site with Solomon and other prophets also venerated in Islam.
 The site, and the term "al-Aqsa", in relation to the whole plaza, is also a central identity symbol for Palestinians, including Palestinian Christians.

 Since the Crusades, the Muslim community of Jerusalem has managed the site through the Jerusalem Waqf.
 The site, along with the whole of East Jerusalem (which includes the Old City), was controlled by Jordan from 1948 until 1967 and has been occupied by Israel since the Six-Day War of 1967.
 Shortly after capturing the site, Israel handed its administration back to the Waqf under the Hashemite (Jordanian) custodianship while maintaining Israeli security control.
 Israel enforces a ban on prayer by non-Muslims as part of an arrangement usually referred to as the "status quo".
 The site remains a major focal point of the Israeli–Palestinian conflict.